 - Don’t store valuables at home unless you have a security closet or a safe that is well-hidden and bolted securely to the structure.

-- Leave outside lights on after dark or have outdoor lights controlled by a motion sensor.
+- Did you know?
+Well-lit homes are less likely to be targeted by burglars.
+Install outdoor lights for added security.
+Leave outside lights on after dark or have outdoor lights controlled by a motion sensor.

 - Check lights regularly and replace burnt-out bulbs.